 Before opening the sterile package, inspect it carefully.
 Return the device and packaging to Cochlear if:

-- the 'use by' date stamped on the outside package has expired - the sterile package containing the implant is ruptured or opened unintentionally - exposure to ethylene oxide processing is not indicated by a green dot on the sterile pack.
+- the 'use by' date stamped on the outside package has expired - the sterile package containing the implant is ruptured - exposure to ethylene oxide processing is not indicated by a green dot on the sterile pack.

 Transport and handling